-In it’s crystallised form, is a fast-acting drug that creates a short-lived and extreme high.
+In it’s crystallized form, is a fast-acting drug that creates a short-lived and extreme high.
 Crack is heated and smoked through a makeshift or dedicated glass “crack pipe”.
 It is the most potent form of cocaine and the most dangerous as the drug is 75% – 100% pure.
 The drug reaches the brain faster when smoked and inhaled and the extreme high lasts 15 minutes.

 Thus the need for more and more…

-The physical signs of crack abuse:
+The physical signs of abuse and addiction:

 - Dilated pupils